Between the cost of data packages and the price of the phones themselves, staying up to date isn’t exactly cheap.

 Cons: Weak speakerphone, dim display

-The 1.44-inch main display is good enough, though some complain it's a little dim.
-Then again, since you won't be tapping it all the time and you have a physical keyboard...
-So it's not as big of a deal as it might seem.
+The 2.8-inch main display is good enough.
+It's no smartphone display.
+But since you won't be tapping it all the time and you have a physical keyboard it's not as big of a deal as it might seem.

 The phone 4GB of internal storage.
 However, only about 1GB if free to use.
 If you’d like to listen to music or podcasts, you’ll need a microSD card.
 However, support for cards up to 32GB provides more than enough room for a few albums or seasons.